Supreme Court declines Biden's appeal in Texas emergency abortion case

 Supreme Court declines Biden’s appeal in Texas emergency abortion case

-WASHINGTON (AP) — The Supreme Court on Monday let stand a decision barring emergency abortions that violate the law in Texas, which has one of the country’s strictest abortion bans.
+The decision is another setback for opponents of Texas’ abortion ban, which for two years has withstood multiple legal challenges, including from women who had serious pregnancy complications and have been turned away by doctors.

-The justices did not detail their reasoning for keeping in place a lower court order that said hospitals cannot be required to provide pregnancy terminations if they would break Texas law.
-There were no publicly noted dissents.
+It left Texas as the only state where the Biden administration is unable to enforce its interpretation of a federal law in an effort to ensure women still have access to emergency abortions when their health or life is at risk.

-The decision comes weeks before a presidential election where abortion has been a key issue after the high court’s 2022 decision overturning the nationwide right to abortion.
+The justices did not detail their reasoning for keeping in place a lower court order, and there were no publicly noted dissents.
+Texas had asked the justices to leave the order in place while the Biden administration had asked the justices to throw it out.

 At a campaign event over the weekend in Fort Worth, Texas, hundreds of Allred’s supporters broke out in raucous applause when he vowed to protect a woman’s right to an abortion.
 “When I’m in the Senate, we’re going to restore Roe v.
 Wade,” Allred said.